piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 ```

-This is an example of a facet called `:color` - it's one of the simplest aggregations, just generates a list of colors available for selected products. `k` there is a name of filter, in this case `:color`, returned in case when you need to change a name - read on about stringly-typed aggregations.
+`k` is a name of a filter (in this case `:color`), so it can be changed if necessary - read on about stringly-typed aggregations.

 `filters` are filters for the given query except the one for the given aggregation, so that you'll receive all possible values for the current aggregation in a given context.
 So we apply them with an `agg-filter` function.